junukwon7/junukwon7/README.md

 Currently working as a ML Engineer at [FriendliAI](https://friendli.ai/)

-I'm also an undergraduate student, CSE major, class of '26
+Undergraduate student, CSE major, class of '26

 Education